timjolson/entrywidget/README.md

 ## doc strings:

 #### AutoColorLineEdit
-    A QLineEdit (in a QHBoxLayout) with error checking options with automatic color updates.
+    A QLineEdit with error checking options and automatic color updates.
-    QLineEdit (.lineEdit):
-        Change with obj.setText('new text')
-        Read with obj.text()

-    signals:
+        Useful signals:
             hasError([]],[object],[str])  # emitted when bool(error status) is True
-        errorChanged([],[object],[str])  # emitted when error status changes errorCleared  # emitted when bool(error status) is changed to False editingFinished([],[str])  # emitted when Enter/Return pressed or focus is changed out of QLineEdit textChanged([],[str])  # emitted when text changes at all textEdited([],[str])  # emitted when text is changed by user
+            errorChanged([],[object],[str])  # emitted when error status changes errorCleared  # emitted when bool(error status) is changed to False editingFinished  # emitted when Enter/Return pressed or focus is changed out of QLineEdit textChanged(str)  # emitted when text changes at all

         All arguments are optional and must be provided by keyword, except 'parent' which can be positional.
         :param parent: Parent Qt Object (default None for individual widget)
         :param errorCheck: callable, returns error status, called with widget as first argument
         :param objectName: str, name of object for logging and within Qt
         :param text: str, starting text
         :param autoColors: dict of tuples of color strings; see help(setAutoColor) for formatting
+        :param colors: tuple of color strings/QColor/rgb tuples; see help(setManualColors) for formatting
         :param readOnly: bool, whether the text box is editable
         :param liveErrorChecking: bool, whether error checking occurs after every keystroke (=True) or only after text editing is finished (=False)

 #### EntryWidget
     A DictComboBox after an AutoColorLineEdit.
     DictComboBox (.comboBox):